mahmoudhtayem87/HTML2FragmentsCollection/README.md

   - **bg-image**: This will map the value to style -> background image url
   - **image**: This will map the value to image element with the value as the image source url.
   - **text**: This will map the value to the element by setting the inner html.
+  - **friendlyUrl**: This type should be assigned to anchor elment, so the parser will map the web content friendly url to the anchor href.
 - Run the following command to generate the fragments' collection:
     `liferay-design html2fragments`
 - The tool will ask you the following questions in order to start converting your html into a Liferay Fragments Collection